Skip navigation

 Tasks

-• Align and stitch or glue materials such as fabric, fleece, leather, or wood, in order to join parts.
+• Align and stitch or glue materials such as fabric, fleece, leather, or wood, to join parts.

 • Attach accessories or ornamentation to decorate or protect products.